CycloneDX/cyclonedx-webpack-plugin/README.md

 React uses Webpack under the hood.
 Therefore, it is possible to integrate this plugin.

+## Internals

+This _webpack_ plugin utilizes the [CycloneDX library][CycloneDX-javascript-library] to generate the actual data structures.

+Besides the class `CycloneDxWebpackPlugin` and the interface `CycloneDxWebpackPluginOptions`,
+this _webpack_ plugin does **not** expose any additional _public_ API or classes - all code is intended to be internal and might change without any notice during version upgrades.

 ## Development & Contributing

 Feel free to open issues, bugreports or pull requests.